ellisnatalie88/ellisnatalie88/README.md

 - My dedication to continuous learning and adaptation in this dynamic field underscores my leadership in navigating the intricacies of healthcare supply chain management

 ## Data Science Projects  📊
+  2024 Nā Liko Naʻauao Research Symposium
-Riding the Waves of Biodiversity: How Ocean Surfing Influences our Body Microbiome (Chaminade University of Honolulu - Data Science Program)
+- Riding the Waves of Biodiversity: How Ocean Surfing Influences our Body Microbiome (Chaminade University of Honolulu - Data Science Program)

 Feel free to explore my repositories and let's connect!  ☺️